d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 the framework builds a *computational graph* that tracks how each value depends on others.
 To calculate derivatives,
-automatic differentiation packages
+automatic differentiation
-then work backwards through this graph applying the chain rule.
+works backwards through this graph applying the chain rule.
-The computational algorithm for applying the chain rule this fashion is called *backpropagation*.
+The computational algorithm for applying the chain rule in this fashion is called *backpropagation*.

-While autograd libraries become hot concerns over the past decade, they have a long history.
+While autograd libraries have become a hot concern over the past decade, they have a long history.
 In fact the earliest references to autograd date back over half of a century :cite:`Wengert.1964`.